Timception/zmk-pointing-acceleration-alpha/README.md

 - Share on Discord ZMK or my DM (with a quick note about your use case)
 - Comment on what worked/didn't work for you

-> **Remember**: These examples were primarily tested with Cirque trackpads.
-If you're using other pointing devices (like trackballs or trackpoints), your mileage may vary - and that's why sharing your experience is so valuable
+> **Remember**: These examples were primarily tested with trackballs using the Paw3222 mouse sensor.
+If you're using other pointing devices (like trackpads or trackpoints), your mileage may vary - and that's why sharing your experience is so valuable

 ### General Use (Level 2 Standard):